Top 7 Safety Tips for Hikers

 If you wear the wrong shoes or boots, you could hurt your ankle or freeze your toes.
 If you have ill-fitting shoes, you could stifle your blood circulation or create blisters.

-If you wear short sleeves or shorts in a very buggy area, you could get stung, bit, or even bring a tick home with you.
+If you wear short sleeves or shorts in a buggy area, you could get stung or bit or even bring a tick home.
 If you over-dress in hot weather, you could get too warm or even suffer heatstroke.

-Knowing the weather, terrain, and pest population – and preparing for it – is always a good move when you hike.
+Knowing the weather, terrain, and pest population—and preparing for them—is always a good move when hiking.

-For every hour of hiking, you should bring a minimum .5 to .75 liter of water (16.9 to 25 ounces) of water.
+For every hour of hiking, you should bring a minimum of .5 to .75 liters (16.9 to 25 ounces) of water.
 For difficult hikes in extreme heat, multiply that by two.
 Use a lightweight, reusable water bottle to transport your water.
-On hikes, stay away from heavy stainless steel water bottles because they add extra weight that is unnecessary.
+Avoid heavy stainless steel water bottles on hikes because they add unnecessary weight.

-I advise carrying a 3 liter hydration reservoir for longer hikes (also called a bladder).
-These are small enough to fit inside a daypack for hiking, are lightweight, and hold plenty of water.
+For longer hikes, I advise carrying a 3-liter hydration reservoir (also called a bladder).
+These reservoirs are small enough to fit inside a daypack, lightweight, and hold plenty of water.

-I also advise bringing a small water filtration system in case of an emergency.
-Having a way to filter water from a stream could save your life if you became stranded.
-Given that it is portable and lightweight, I suggest the Lifestraw.
+I also advise bringing a small water filtration system in an emergency.
+Having a way to filter water from a stream could save your life if you become stranded.
+I suggest the Lifestraw, which is portable and lightweight.

-Here is a list of additional hiking Luxuries if you will that will give you more trail enjoyment.
+Here is a list of additional hiking Luxuries that will increase your trail enjoyment.

 - Binoculars